shtef21/learning_ruby/rails-stuff/store/README.md

 store(dev)> Product.column_names
 => ["id", "name", "created_at", "updated_at"]

+Rails asked the database for column information above and used that information to define attributes on the Product class dynamically so you don't have to manually define each of them.
+This is one example of how Rails makes development a breeze

+Next step: 7.1.

 <!-- This README would normally document whatever steps are necessary to get the